1 small (about 150g) potato (boiled), diced into 1/2-inch cubes

 Heat a teaspoon of oil in a non-stick skillet over high heat.
 Once the skillet is very hot, add a naan and cook for about 3 minutes, or until golden brown.
 Then flip and cook the other side for another 3 minutes.
 Remove from heat, brush with melted vegan butter and top with chopped cilantro.
 Serve warm with your favorite dip!

 Heat the oil in a skillet over medium heat.
-Once hot, add the diced onion and cook for 3-5 minutes or until golden.
+Once hot, add the diced onion and garlic, and cook for 3-5 minutes or until golden.
 Add the ginger and cook for another minute.

 Next, add the cumin, garam masala, chili, turmeric, salt, diced potatoes, and chopped green beans.
 Cook for about 5 minutes, stirring regularly to prevent sticking.